mohammadrizwan002/ShadowFox_Python_Internship/README.md

 ## Task: Marvel Avengers List Operations

 This is my first beginner-level task for the ShadowFox Python Development Internship.
-As part of the task, I chose to work with a custom list using Marvel's Avengers team instead of the originally given Justice League example (just a personal touch for fun 😊).
+As part of the task, I chose to work with a custom list using Marvel's Avengers team.

 ###  What I Did